+We are looking for a doctor who can provide expert geriatric care for older people in general and specialist medicine.
 This is an exciting time to join the division as you will be part of a hospital and medical department currently undergoing a period of innovation and development.

-We are developing our offer to provide specialist care to our older patients in inpatient settings, virtual community beds in patient’s homes, and on an in-reach basis.
-The Trust is part of the Acute Frailty Network and is currently on an improvement journey to increase and improve the care and outcomes we offer our patients within Oldham, and we are currently developing the SDEC, hot clinic, and in-reach to orthopaedics, vascular, and general surgery.
+We are developing our offer to provide specialist care to our older patients in inpatient settings, virtual community beds in patients’ homes and on an in‑reach basis.
+The Trust is part of the Acute Frailty Network and is currently on an improvement journey to increase and improve the care and outcomes we offer our patients within Oldham, and we are currently developing the SDEC, hot clinic and in‑reach to orthopaedics, vascular and general surgery.

-Candidates with experience in Parkinson’s disease and Movement disorders would be particularly welcome to apply as we wish to develop this service.
+Candidates with experience in Parkinson’s disease and movement disorders would be particularly welcome to apply as we wish to develop this service.

-There is a commitment to General Medicine on-call.
-You will be involved in many aspects of elderly care including Dementia care, Acute frailty, in-reach, and virtual wards.
+There is a commitment to General Medicine on‑call.
+You will be involved in many aspects of elderly care including dementia care, acute frailty, in‑reach and virtual wards.

-The Job Plan is being offered at 10 PAs with 1.25 PA as GIM on call, with opportunities for additional leadership and governance commitments and would support part-time and flexible working arrangements.
+If you would like to work in a dynamic, caring, inclusive and forward‑thinking environment where innovation is welcomed, we would welcome your application.
+The job plan is being offered at 10 PAs with 1 PA as GIM on call, with opportunities for additional leadership and governance commitments and would support part‑time and flexible working arrangements at the Northern Care Alliance NHS Foundation Trust (NCA).
+We are also open to part‑time job plans of 8 PAs.

 The main purpose of the role is: